+AHRQ, HCFA, and the VA.
+This measure calls for the use administrative data to identify the universe of low birthweight infants.

-We also employed a multitude of experts and diverse stakeholders - clinicians, scientists, payers, purchasers, and consumers - as another means of establishing validity, and believe this to be central to validity in the context of measuring quality amidst uncertainty.
-We obtained feedback on the face validity of the constructs, the development of the boundary guidelines, and the measure's testing.
-The use of Expert Panels has been demonstrated to be useful in measure development and evaluation, and practitioners have been identified as a resource for researchers in developing and revising measures, since they are on the frontlines working with the populations who often become research participants.
-Involving practitioners can assist researchers in the creation of measures that are appropriate and easily administered (19).
+The use of Expert Panels has been demonstrated to be useful in measure development and health care evaluation, including for children (17).
+And practitioners have been identified as a resource for researchers in developing and revising measures, since they are on the frontlines working with the populations who often become research participants.
+Involving practitioners can assist researchers in the creation of measures that are appropriate and easily administered (18).